 More significantly, we expect the Big Cat Public Safety Act to be reintroduced soon in the U.S. Congress.
 It’s a measure to address the plight of thousands of wild animals kept privately as pets or languishing in substandard and unaccredited zoos, and prevent future ownership of big cats by unqualified and unprepared individuals.
 Its provisions would establish proper exemptions for qualified parties, and is a levelheaded approach to an animal welfare and public safety threat that has, unfortunately, grown worse in recent years.
 We badly need a national framework to bring the trade in wild animals under firm regulatory control.

-There are an estimated 7000 tigers living in captivity in the United States, many in private hands and thus at risk of the uncertain fate that led to our intervention in Texas.
 This most recent case is emblematic of our approach.
 We seek to prevent the keeping of dangerous wild animals as pets through public education and public policy approaches.
 But we also do our best to provide a safety net for animals whose fate hangs in the balance.
 This is why it’s so important for animal advocates to support Black Beauty and other GFAS-accredited sanctuaries.
 They are vital to our mission, rescuing animals from potential harm, and educating the public about the perils of private ownership.

 At the same time, it’s crucial that we engage the challenge at a policy level, by taking hold of the public debate over these animals’ welfare and the safety of human communities, and by supporting efforts to closely regulate private ownership of dangerous exotics.